GAUSS Project Blog

 But existing benchmarks don’t tell the whole story.
 They mainly measure final accuracy — whether the model arrived at the right answer.
 What they miss is how the model got there.
 Did it recall the correct theorem?
 Apply a systematic strategy?
 Use intuition to check plausibility?
 Or did it simply memorize a pattern?

 To push beyond these limits, we built GAUSS (General Assessment of Underlying Structured Skills in Mathematics).
-Developed at Hyperbolic Labs, GAUSS is a skill-based benchmark that evaluates not just outcomes, but the cognitive abilities underlying mathematical reasoning.
+Developed at Hyperbolic Labs with partners including Nvidia and UC Berkeley, GAUSS is a skill-based benchmark that evaluates not just outcomes, but the cognitive abilities underlying mathematical reasoning.

 Why GAUSS?